caophuocthanh/QueueManager/README.md

 ## Feature:

 Beta 1:
-- [x] Can set an scenario to excute.
+- [x] Can set a scenario to execute.
 - [x] Queue can run with many scenarios inside.
+- [x] State of the queue: working, resting.
+- [x] Callback when a scenario is done.
+- [x] Callback when a task is done.
+Can add listen to callback much time.
-- [x] Queue handle with minimum tasks - Remove duplicate task - Reduce tasks to excute.
+- [x] Queue handle with minimum tasks - Remove duplicate task - Reduce tasks to execute.
 - [x] Set duration to ignore tasks.
-Or set irgnore == false
+Or set ignore == false
-- [x] A lib can easier to apply to a exist project.
+- [x] A lib can easier to apply to an existing project.

 Beta 2:
-- [ ] A task can have required condition tasks thesse must done before run this task.
+- [ ] A task can have required condition tasks these must be done before running this task.
 - [ ] If task adapted conditions.
-A task can run immedately.
+A task can run immediately.
 No need to wait its turn

 ## Code: